Jerry Schuplinski: New York Giants

 On January 13, 2020, Schuplinski was hired by the New York Giants as their quarterbacks coach under his former Patriots co-worker Joe Judge.
 He was let go after the 2021 season.

 Las Vegas Raiders

 On March 7, 2022, the Las Vegas Raiders hired Schuplinski as their senior offensive assistant coach.
 The following year on March 8, 2023, he was promoted to tight ends coach.

 Los Angeles Rams

 On March 8, 2024, the Los Angeles Rams announced they had hired Schuplinski to serve as a senior offensive assistant.

 Houston Texans

 On February 21, 2025, Schuplinksi was hired by the Houston Texans as their senior offensive assistant/pass game specialist.
+On February 26, 2026, Schuplinski was promoted to the role of quarterbacks coach following the firing of Jerrod Johnson.